coinop-logan/zap-trails/first-writeup.md

 Being relatively large zaps, they'll appear fairly high up in the nodes immediately upstream (those who have zapped your friends).
 They'll also appear higher upstream too right away, though with a diluted signal, and thus further down people's feeds.

 But a few people who see it zap it themselves.
-With each zap, your content jumps up to a higher place on the feeds of those upstream of the zaps.
-You could imagine that the zaps are opening channels for the content to follow.
+With each zap, your content jumps up to a higher place on the feeds of those upstream of the person who zapped it.
+The zaps effectively open channels for the content to follow outward into more of the network.

 People keep liking it.
 People keep zapping it.
 Why?